qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

   Input vector layer

 ``Union layer`` [vector: any]
-  Layer that will be united to the first one
+  Layer that will be combined to the first one

 Output
 ......

 ``Union`` [vector]
-  Final union vector layer
+  Layer containing the union of the layers